 How outsourcing benefits the US economy

 BPOs practice neither of the things mentioned.
-Besides, delegating services to offshore destinations frees companies to an extent, allowing them to create further value on their products and services, their organization, and even the US economy.
+Besides, delegating services to offshore destinations frees companies to an extent, allowing them to create further value for their products and services, their organization, and even the US economy.

 For starters, outsourcing creates the following benefits for the US.